DenioPranatha/SL1/README.md

 The profile's directory is at http://127.0.0.1:8000/profile.
 This section shows:
 1. General overview that has my picture, name, what I do, and my personal motto because it feels nice to have it
 2. Short description to let the viewer knows what my character, my skill, and what I do
 3. Portfolio, consist of 3 categories: My achievement, organizational activity, and past projects.
-It is showed in carousel and clickable.
+It is clickable and showed in carousel.
 If you click the card.
 You will be directed to achievement detail page
 4. Skills, to show my technical ability specifically
 5. Organization involvement shown in logo to keep it simple and attractive
 ![view 1](https://github.com/DenioPranatha/SL1/blob/master/public/img/screenshot1.png)